 Potential Problems With Your Well Pump

-2. No water when you open the faucet: If the pump fails to deliver any water at all and the well switch is still on, then a breaker might have tripped.
-Usually, you can simply reset the breaker switch and it works fine, then you should be all set.
+- No water when you open the faucet: If the pump fails to deliver any water at all and the well switch is still on, you likely have a tripped breaker.
+If you reset the breaker switch and it works fine, then you should be all set.
 However, if this problem keeps reoccurring, there's a good chance your well pump is tripping the breaker and you'll need to call someone to check its wiring.

 Contact a Professional Plumber for Your Well Pump Repairs in Reading, PA